wwalker/log_bleach/README.md

 # How it works

 log_bleach begins knowning *nothing* about your log file.
-You simply tell log_bleach lines, straight from the log file, that you consider irrelevant.
+You simply tell log_bleach which lines, straight from the log file, that you consider irrelevant.

 ### Create a new log file type in log_bleach